thomyphan/thomyphan.github.io/_research/planning.md

 *Monte Carlo Planning (MCP)* is a sampling-based approach to decision making in complex domains with enormous branching factors.
 Given a fixed computation budget per decision, MCP can be used for online planning, where the agent alternates between acting and reasoning per time step.
 MCP only requires limited domain knowledge in form of a black box simulator and a computation budget to optimize plans.

 We devise algorithms that address various real-world challenges regarding MCP like domain shifts [1], resource restrictions [2,3], and temporal abstraction [4].
-Our algorithms are commonly based on open-loop planning using evolutionary algorithms [1] or stacks of multi-armed bandits [2,3] to reduce the search space, while still being able to make good decisions with restricted resources.
+Most of our algorithms are open-loop using evolutionary algorithms [1] or stacks of multi-armed bandits [2,3] to reduce the search space, while still being able to make good decisions under limited resources.

 *Publications:*
 [1] [Evolutionary Planning](https://thomyphan.github.io/publication/2018-09-01-icac-gabor)